enebular/docs/en/GetStarted/index.md

 ![](/_asset/images/enebular-developers-infomotion-create-graph.png)

 Input a NAME, select a TYPE `bar-chart` (previously uploaded InfoType).
-DATASOURCE is` test-datasource` of the DataSource we (previously created datasource).
+DataSource is` test-datasource` of the DataSource we (previously created datasource).

 Since label is the x axis and value is the y axis, set `dataid` to label and value to` v` (LabelNames are omitted in this example).